HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 The guiding principle behind this format for structured data is to convey semantics by ​reusing widely adopted standards (semantic (X)HTML).
 The <a hreflang="en" href="https://microformats.org/wiki/what-are-microformats">official documentation</a> describes Microformats as "designed for humans first and machines second", and are "a set of simple, open data formats built upon existing and widely adopted standards".

 Microformats are available in two versions: Microformats v1 and Microformats v2 (microformats2).
-The latter, introduced in March 2014,  replaces and supersedes v1 and takes advantage of some important lessons learned from both microdata and rdfa syntaxes.
+The latter, introduced in March 2014,  replaces and supersedes v1 and takes advantage of some important lessons learned from both microdata and RDFa syntaxes.

 {{ figure_markup(
   image="structured-data-microformats.jpg",